What Is a Good GMAT Score for Harvard Business School?

 First, let’s take a look at some key facts about Harvard’s MBA program to keep in mind when setting your GMAT score goal.

 A renowned M7 school, Harvard Business School offers a two-year, full-time MBA program that has consistently ranked in the top 10 U.S. business schools and on numerous occasions has ranked at #1.
-In 2021, U.S. News ranked HBS #6 on its trusted list of the Best Business Schools.
-So, it’s no surprise that HBS’s acceptance rate has hovered in the 10-12% range for years, significantly lower than the average rate for the top 10 MBA programs, which was 17.4% in fall 2019.
+In 2025, U.S. News ranked HBS #6 on its trusted list of the Best Business Schools.
+So, it’s no surprise that HBS’s acceptance rate has hovered in the 10-13% range for years.
+This is significantly lower than the average rate for the top 10 MBA programs, which was about 20.5% in fall 2025.

 So, clearly, a seat in Harvard’s MBA class is both very sought-after and challenging to secure.
 If you’re planning to apply to HBS, your competition will be an elite crop of future leaders.
-Let’s take a closer look at what that competition may look like, starting with the GMAT scores of accepted students in recent years.
+Let’s take a closer look at what that competition may look like.
+Let’s start with the GMAT scores of accepted students in recent years.

 KEY FACT:

-Harvard Business School received 9,304 applications in the 2019-2020 academic year and accepted just 859 of those applicants to its MBA Class of 2022.
+Harvard Business School received 9,856 applications and accepted just 1,100 of those applicants, enrolling 930 students in its MBA Class of 2026.

 Harvard MBA GMAT Scores

-In addition to its consistently low acceptance rate, Harvard Business School reports impressively high median GMAT scores among its accepted students, scores that have remained remarkably steady over the past 5 years.
+In addition to its consistently low acceptance rate, Harvard Business School reports impressively high median GMAT scores among its accepted students.
+These scores have remained remarkably steady over the past 5 years.
 Let’s take a look at those numbers.

 Harvard MBA GMAT Scores: A 5-Year View